feliperaro/feliperroque/README.md

 + PHP and Laravel are technologies that I hope building something soon!
 + I also like Node.js and Express.js.
 + I already worked in projects using Java and Spring.
-+ I build back-end using Go, with GORM, Fiber or Gin.
++ Using Go language I worked with GORM, Fiber and Gin.
-+ I'm using SQL and NoSQL databases like PostgreSQL, MySQL and MongoDB.
-I used Oracle DB before.
++ I'm working with SQL and NoSQL databases like PostgreSQL, MySQL and MongoDB.
+I had used Oracle DB before.
-+ I'm working and learning Cloud Computing and DevOps using web services like AWS, Azure and Google Firebase
++ I'm working and learning Cloud Computing and DevOps using web services like AWS, Azure and Google Firebase.
-+ I'm studying and trying to use Docker in my projects
++ I'm studying and trying to use Docker containers in my projects.
+I like that!
 + I'm working in personal projects like developing my own website that will be available soon!

-+ Git and GitHub of course :D
-+  Looking for more...
++ And I'm looking for more...

 ![github stats](https://github-readme-stats.vercel.app/api?username=FehRoque&show_icons=true&theme=merko)